-De Villiers hails city lads Abdulla and Kulkarni, who starred for their respective teams in Qualifier 1 between RCB & Gujarat Lions
+South African star AB de Villiers hails city lads Iqbal Abdulla and Dhawal Kulkarni, who starred for their respective teams in Qualifier 1 between RCB & Gujarat Lions

 Bangalore: The game itself may have been between teams from Gujarat and Bangalore but a serious battle was fought by two Mumbaikars, one on each side.